VinceG/USPS-php-api/README.md

 Examples
 =======

-Please check the 'demos' directory for usage examples on the various types of api calls and actions you can perform.
+Please check the 'demos' directory for usage examples on the various types of API calls and actions you can perform.

 Authors
 =======